Privacy notices for employees, workers, contractors and consultants

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact your HR manager in writing.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact your HR Coordinator.

 Right to withdraw consent

-In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact your HR manager.
+In the limited circumstances where you may have provided your consent under Data Protection legislation to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
+To withdraw your consent, please contact your HR Coordinator.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 We have appointed a data protection officer (DPO) to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO.
 You also have the right to make a complaint at any time to the Information Commissioner's Office (ICO) with respect to data protection issues.

 Changes to this privacy notice